AdeelMalik-840/Property-demo/README.md

 # Property-demo
-This isa property demo website
+This is a property demo website